kreonjr/CourseProject/python/text_mining/README.md

-# Text Cleaning
+# Text Cleaning & Topic Mining

 ## Overview

-The scripts available here perform data cleaning on the web scraped data made available and then proceed to perform LDA Topic Mining.
+The scripts present here perform data cleaning on the web scraped data made available in the collect_data folder and then proceed to perform LDA Topic Mining and analysis.

 ## Requirements